 - Add ingredients to the blender in the order listed.

-- Blend until everything is smooth and well combined, using the "blend" function on a Blendtec or about 1 minute on high for a regular blender.
+- Blend until everything is smooth and well combined, using the "blend" or "smoothie" function on a Blendtec or about 1 minute on high for a regular blender.